vyapp/vy/BOOK.md

 ### The AreaVi.save_data method

+This method is used to dump the contents of an AreaVi instance into a file.
+It spawns the virtual event below

+    <<SaveData>>

+as well as the virtual event

+    <<Save-type>>

+where type is is the file type determined by the function guess_type form the standard module mimetypes.

 ### Vy Global Mode

 The vy global mode is the '-1', such a mode dispatches events regardless of the mode in which an AreaVi instance is in.